Free Printable Meal Plans & EASY Menu Planning Tips

-Menu planning doesn't have to be hard and with these five steps and tips you will see how easy it can be to fit into your lifestyle while saving money and your sanity while reducing food waste.
-Not only will you find helpful meal planning tips here, but you'll also find menus for every month of the year with main dishes and side ideas to help you eat more seasonally.
+Menu planning doesn’t have to be hard!
+With my easy steps and tips you will see how meal planning can fit into your lifestyle while saving money – and your sanity – while reducing food waste.

 1. Get your calendar.

 Download and print a free calendar for the month.
-Use the pretty ones you'll find in the VIP Subscriber Library (Not a subscriber yet?
-Sign up here!) or use the monthly calendars in your Flexible Planner like I do.
+Use the pretty ones you’ll find in the Resource Library or use the monthly calendars in your Flexible Planner like I do.

 2. Look at your family’s activity calendar.